Foot surgery and ankle surgery

 This is a form of degenerative arthritis which causes bone deformity, pain and stiffness in the big toe joint.
 The chronic, painful, limited motion of the big toe joint can be successfully treated surgically.

-This surgical procedures performed to either correct rigid deformity or instability of the subtalar joint or to remove painful arthritis of this joint.
+This surgical procedure is performed to either correct rigid deformity or instability of the subtalar joint or to remove painful arthritis of this joint.
 During surgery, this joint between the talus bone above and calcaneus bone below is removed as the joint surfaces are fixed together.

 Injections are a fast and easy method of easing joint pain and inflammation in the hip caused by arthritis/osteoarthritis.
 Injections include steroids, to ease inflammation, and Hyaluronate, which helps the joint to move more smoothly.